 The Olin Shop is the place where the ideas and initial concepts of student projects take physical form.
 Students fabricate project components using a variety of our equipment under the supervision of professional and student instructors.
 The Shop is used to support a variety of required and elective courses (e.g., Design Nature, Principles of Engineering, Mechanical Design, Materials Science, Engineering Polymers, Sustainable Design, Mechanics of Solids and Structures, SCOPE), as well as independent student projects, faculty research activities and student club activities.

-AC 103 houses 3 Helix laser cutters, a Trotek laser cutter, a vynil cutter, a vacuum former and an injection molding machine.
+MAC 103 houses 4 Helix laser cutters and a Trotek laser cutter.
 In addition to these machines, this space also contains a resin 3D printer.
 This space is laid out to offer modern, fast, and low-cost methods for building methods and working models.

 The weld shop contains a variety of welding equipment and sheet metal tools such as a 48” hydraulic shear and a 48” finger break.
 This shop also has various mechanical hand tools for fabrication and assembly.
 There are 3 flexible welding booths available.
 One contains a CNC plasma cutter and 2 additional booths contain several MIG, TIG, stick or oxy-acytelene setups for a variety of welding processes.
 Both booths contain fixture tables and fume hoods.
 This shop also houses a OMAX waterjet.

 The machine shop houses 5 knee mills and 3 large lathes.
 In addition to several assembly benches, the space also contains various mechanical hand tools for fabrication and assembly and metrology equipment.
-The latest addition to this space are two Tormach 770M CNC mills.
-Lastly, a Hurco VM10i is available to students under supervision of our staff.
+The latest addition to this space is a Hurco VM10i, which is available to students under supervision of our staff.

 The abrasive shop contains two belt and disc sanders, a drill press, a surface grinder, an injection molding machine, a mill drill for tube notching, several bench top grinders and a blast cabinet.

-The Mini Shop contains two drill presses, a vertical band saw, a belt and disc sander and several umpowered sheet metal tools such as a 24” roll, 24” manual shear, two corner notchers and a turret punch in addition to an assembly bench.
+The Mini Shop contains two drill presses, a vertical band saw, a belt and disc sander and several unpowered sheet metal tools such as a 24” roll, 24” manual shear, two corner notchers and a turret punch in addition to an assembly bench.
 This space is primarily used for Mechanical Prototyping.
-There are 6 FDM 3D printers available 24/7 to the commmunity outside Mini (Metal Shop) in the 3D printing farm.
+There are 8 FDM 3D printers available 24/7 to the community outside Mini (Metal Shop) in the 3D printing farm.

 The Bot Shop is equipped with a panel saw, a 4’x8’ CNC Shopbot router and several hand operated woodworking tools.